Sakula virus removal guide

 How to avoid installation of malware?

 Avoid opening attachments or website links presented in irrelevant emails that are received from unknown, suspicious addresses.
-Download all software using direct links and reliable, official websites.
-We do not recommend to use third party downloaders, installers, unofficial websites and other channels/tools of this kind.
-Update installed software through tools (or implemented functions) that are designed by official software developers.
+Download all software using direct links and trusted, official websites.
+Do not use third party downloaders, installers, unofficial websites, or other channels/tools of this kind.
+Update installed software through tools or implemented functions designed by official software developers.
 If software is not free, it should be activated properly.
-It is not recommended (and not legal) to use various 'cracking' tools that supposed to bypass paid activations.
+Do not use 'cracking' tools to bypass paid software activation, since this is illegal and they are often fake.
 Have a reputable anti-virus or anti-spyware suite installed and periodically scan the computer with it.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.